vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 We believe Unity users and developers working at Unity are all on the same team.
 Our purpose is to help all Unity users create the best game experiences faster, higher quality, and with great performance.

-We believe every feature we develop must be developed with real use cases and real production feedback early on.
+We believe every feature we develop must be developed with real scenarios and real production feedback early on.
 The PackageManager facilitates that.

 For those in the community that want to contribute engine code, we aim to make that easy by working directly on the same code repositories that contributors can commit to as well.
 Through well defined principles, full test coverage of all features etc, we hope to keep the quality of contributions high as well.